sbotzek/roguelike-clos-abuse/LOG.md

 ## Version 2
 At the very least, I should support listing commands.
 And I don't know if it's possible with how I did things before.

+So I switched it to just be a list of input handlers rather than relying on CLOS.